 Lannutti Memorial Lecture Committee

 The Lannutti Memorial Lecture Committee undertakes all arrangements for the Society’s Annual Lannutti Memorial Lecture.
-Among these are the selection of the Lannutti Lecturer, coordination of the date (normally in April of each year) for the lecture, the venue, invitations, Dinner, program, and other details.
+Among these are the selection of the Lannutti Lecturer, coordination of the date (normally in April of each year) for the lecture, the venue, invitations, dinner, program, and other details.
+Click to read more about Past Lannutti Honorees.

 John Gorrie Lecture Committee